 When selecting venues for TICTeC we prioritise ones that have robust environmental policies in place — like recycling as much material as they can and using renewable energy.
 The venue for TICTeC 2020 has admirable green policies and targets, so we’re happy to be using them.
 We will continue making this a priority for our future events.

 To maximise the purpose/return for attendees’ mileage from around the world, we will host more networking opportunities for TICTeC attendees, so more collaborations and conversations can happen.
 We all know these conversations are super valuable and wouldn’t necessarily happen if attendees weren’t all in the same room together.
 When you sign up for TICTeC 2020 you’ll be asked if you’d like to be involved in dedicated networking sessions.

 If you are planning to attend TICTeC, please do consider if you can organise your own events the day(s) before and after TICTeC, rather than asking the same attendees to travel again to another meeting point.
 This will help reduce carbon emissions from flying.
 We can help you promote the event if you decide to do this.

 As a charity, we’ve never really had a big budget for conference giveaways, but regardless of this, we think giving out unsolicited branded ‘swag’ is just an unnecessary use of resources (and of course our precious budget) - so we’re not going to do it.
-This means no more pens, notepads, folders etc - I’m sure if attendees really need these things, they will bring their own.
+This means no more pens, notepads, folders etc - we are sure if attendees really need these things, they will bring their own.
 Instead, at some TICTeC events we will offer delegates ‘greener’ things like headshots taken by a professional photographer.
-Moreover, we could divert expenditure on 'swag' to more worthy things, like helping more attendees and speakers with support grants to improve diversity at the event.